KaliedaRik/Scrawl-canvas/contributor-readme.txt

 ## Testing

 When developing a new feature, write a new demo to test the feature.
 Demos can be pretty broad-brush - they're not designed for unit testing.
 Remember to describe what the demo is testing (and why), and the expected outcome of the demo.
-Testing animation features is largely visual, and subjective; static features with know end results can be tested more objectively.
+Testing animation features is largely visual, and subjective; static features with known end results can be tested more objectively.

 A default demo template can be found at demos/demo000.html - if in doubt about which number to give the demo, ask.
 Remember to (manually) add a link to the demo from the demo/index.html page.